-66 Id. § 210(n)(9).
+$^{72}$ Id. § 210(n)(9).

-67 Id. § 210(o).
+$^{73}$ Id. § 210(o).
 If assessments on claimants receiving more than the liquidation value of their claims are insufficient to repay the obligations issued by the FDIC to the Treasury Secretary, bank holding companies with greater than \$50 billion in assets, and non-bank financial institutions that have been designated for "heightened prudential supervision" by the FSOC, are subject to assessments.
 See id.

-68 Id. § 210(s).
+&lt;sup>74 Id. § 210(s).

-69 They also cite the so-called "Boxer amendment," which provides that "no taxpayer funds shall be used to prevent the liquidation of any financial company under this title," and that "taxpayers shall bear no losses from the exercise of any authority under this title."
+&lt;sup>75 They also cite the so-called "Boxer amendment," which provides that "no taxpayer funds shall be used to prevent the liquidation of any financial company under this title," and that "taxpayers shall bear no losses from the exercise of any authority under this title."
 While the Boxer Amendment may be a commendable statement of solicitude on behalf of taxpayers, the Boxer Amendment is, at best, an expression of hope that taxpayers will be made whole AFTER they have paid to bail out the creditors of large financial institutions and been exposed to the risk that they will not be repaid.
 Because Title II asks taxpayers to front the costs of bailing out creditors, the Boxer Amendment cannot guarantee that taxpayers will not bear some or all of the losses in connection with resolving a failed firm.
+The only way to effectuate the promise that the Boxer Amendment makes to taxpayers is through bankruptcy, where creditors are paid off only to the extent that the assets of the failed company permit and no taxpayer funds are available.

-reasonable prospect of repayment.70 The Pension Benefit Guaranty Corporation is running a total asset deficit of approximately \$61 billion.
-71 And the Federal Housing Administration recently received an infusion of funds from the Treasury despite repeated assurances from the Obama Administration that the agency was in no danger of needing a government bailout.
+reasonable prospect of repayment.
+The Pension Benefit Guaranty Corporation is running a total asset deficit of over \$79 billion.
+And the Federal Housing Administration in 2013 received an infusion of funds from the Treasury despite repeated assurances from the Obama Administration that the agency was in no danger of needing a government bailout.

 Fueling the concerns about taxpayer exposure under Title II of the Dodd-Frank Act is the sheer magnitude of the amounts that the FDIC is authorized to borrow from the Treasury to carry out an "orderly liquidation."
 As detailed above, Title II gives the FDIC the power to lend to a failing firm; purchase its assets; guarantee its obligations; and-most importantly-pay off its creditors.
-To carry out these responsibilities, the FDIC can borrow up to 10 percent of the book value of the failed firm's total consolidated assets in the 30 days immediately following its appointment as receiver.72 After those 30 days, the FDIC can borrow up to 90 percent of the fair value of the failed firm's total consolidated assets.73
+To carry out these responsibilities, the FDIC can borrow up to 10 percent of the book value of the failed firm's total consolidated assets in the 30 days immediately following its appointment as receiver.
+After those 30 days, the FDIC can borrow up to 90 percent of the fair value of the failed firm's total consolidated assets.